jin-karen/flask-hangman/README.md

 * configuration items and variabes
 * sending automated emails with Flask-Mail
 * password hashing and verification with Werkzeug
-* creating an API for post requests
+* creating an API for post requests, etc.

-etc.

 I also gained an understanding on the CSS framework Bootstrap 5 in order to focus more on creating the web application and gameplay scripts.
 I utilized a number of its classes in my HTML templates (including Flask-WTF form templates) and complemented it with my own static CSS file.
 I was also able to brush up on existing knowledge in HTML, CSS, and Javascript and expand it by implementing the following topics:
 * HTML canvas